Safe Policies for Reinforcement Learning via Primal-Dual Methods: Conclusions

 \section{Conclusions}

-In this paper, we have studied the problem of learning safe policies in reinforcement learning problems.
-More specifically, we have introduced safety into the problem through probabilistic constraints that we then relax for both finite and infinite horizons, hence formulating a constrained optimization problem.
-The advantages of the proposed relaxations are threefold.
-First, they allow us to compute the primal and dual gradients of the Lagrangian associated to the optimization problem, which can be solved by running a stochastic primal-dual method.
-Second, the relaxed problem has a duality gap that can be made arbitrarily small and therefore the solution of computed through the primal-dual algorithm is ensured to be optimal.
-Finally, these relaxations do not come at the cost of safety.
-In particular, we established that the finite horizon problem remains safe and we established a safe horizon for the discounted optimization problem.
-Numerical results for an agent navigating a world filled with hazardous obstacles show that the proposed scheme dynamically adapts the cost of safety to the environment.
+In this paper, we have studied the problem of learning safe policies in RL problems.
+More specifically, we have introduced safety into the problem as a probabilistic version of positive invariance.
+These constraints are then relaxed to provide expressions that are algorithmically useful, i.e., we can compute gradients of the constraints with respect to the parameters of the policy.
+These relaxations are such that they guarantee that the safety requirements are preserved for finite horizon operation and until an arbitrarily large horizon for discounted infinite horizon problems.
+In addition, we show that the relaxed problem has a duality gap that can be made arbitrarily small and thus primal-dual algorithms are suitable to solve the safe RL problem.
+Numerical results for an agent navigating a world filled with hazardous obstacles, in a complex and realistic environment, show that the proposed scheme dynamically adapts the cost of safety.
 Compared to previous approaches, our proposed scheme provides safe policies with guarantees and a systematic way of achieving them, without being reliant on the manual tuning of parameters.